spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

     - send `guilds status` to see the list of guilds
     - for each guild that you'd like bridged, send `guilds bridge GUILD_ID --entire`
 8. You may wish to uninstall the Discord app from your phone now.
 It's not needed for the bridge to function.

+### Set up Double Puppeting

+After successfully enabling bridging, you may wish to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do).

+To set it up, you have 2 ways of going about it.

+#### Method 1: automatically, by enabling Appservice Double Puppet or Shared Secret Auth

+The bridge will automatically perform Double Puppeting if you enable the [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) service or the [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service for this playbook.

+Enabling [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.

+Enabling double puppeting by enabling the [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service works at the time of writing, but is deprecated and will stop working in the future.

+#### Method 2: manually, by asking each user to provide a working access token

+**Note**: This method for enabling Double Puppeting can be configured only after you've already set up bridging (see [Usage](#usage)).

+When using this method, **each user** that wishes to enable Double Puppeting needs to follow the following steps:

+- retrieve a Matrix access token for yourself.
+Refer to the documentation on [how to do that](obtaining-access-tokens.md).

+- send the access token to the bot.
+Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`

+- make sure you don't log out the `Mautrix-Discord` device some time in the future, as that would break the Double Puppeting feature